Cmdpro/Data-Essence/modchanges.md

 - Fixed Industrial Plant Siphon visually stopping for a tick on client when it finishes an item even if there is more
 - Fixed the entry set commands not being updated for completion stages
 - Fixed essence nodes being weird if you had the wires going straight up or down
+- Fixed a small issue with essence bar background types that wouldn't be noticeable in-game yet